ersatzavian/yellow_fuzz/readme.md

 * 1/4" Mono Jack, Panel Mount with header footprint
 * Re-evaluate all potentiometer tapers and footprints.

+## Issues

+### Don't Use KiCad

+First and foremost: KiCad's BOM workflow (link symbols to footprints at individual part level -> link to ordering information at footprint level to build BOM from layout) makes no sense to me.
+Either I'm misunderstanding how this tool works or it's been built to serve the workflow some small community of hobbyists was using.
+Either way, never again.

+This workflow, plus the look and feel of KiCad's schematic editor, made capturing the design about as smooth and rewarding as swallowing a fork.

+### OK Actual Issues

 ## References

 ### Other Pedals I'm eyeing
+* DOD FX91 Bass Overdrive
 * Darkglass - Duality
 * Zvex - Wooly Mammoth
 * Death by Audio - Fuzz War